chingu-voyages/v48-tier1-team-04/docs/notes/mnichols08/README.md

 * Being accountable to our commitments to the team and to ourselves.
 * A Voyage may be free in financial cost, but it is not free in our time.
 * We have signed up for 8-12 hours per week of committment to the Voyage.
+* Sprints are increments in time where we will be completing tasks.
+A Chingu Sprint is one week in length
+* At the start of a sprint the team reviews the backlog of the remaining work and chooses the tasks to be completed int he upcoming sprint.
+* If we complete them before the end of the sprint then we should start new tasks from the backlog to fill the remaining time.